Jerrymouse23/raft-rs/README.md

 Now, you can start a database cluster with docker:

-**Please mind that the directories must exist in the data directories or the db panics.**
+**Please mind that the data directories must exist in the data directories or the db panics.**

 ```bash
 cd docker && docker-compose up